Top 10 SEO Myths

 6. Cram those keywords in

 There’s no magic number of keywords needed to get a high ranking.
-You need to use the keywords, of course, but using them too often creates what we call “overredundancy”.
+You need to use the keywords, of course, but using them too often creates what I like to call “overredundancy”.
+The more common term is “keyword stuffing“.
 Forcing your keywords into a web page almost always destroys the page’s power to influence the person reading it and encourage them to want to buy what you’re selling.
 Pay attention to your keywords, and use them on the page, but make sure you’re always writing for your visitor, not for the search engines.

 7. Spending on Google AdWords boosts your rankings